 Keep in mind that each person's t-break varies.
 The wait time depends on a person's weed tolerance heading in and the method they choose to employ.

 Typically, people begin to notice a change around two days after starting a weed tolerance break.
 At a minimum, a pause should last a week or two to see any changes to your weed tolerance.
 Other studies have found that a longer wait is required.
-In some cases, the recommended break should last for about a month to recover CB1 receptor density levels.
+Sometimes, the recommended break should last about a month to recover CB1 receptor density levels.2

 If your break is for a drug test, it's recommended that a t-break start no later than a month before the test to potentially pass a urine screening.
 Hair and blood screens will require a much longer break, typically totaling several months.